NTUMMIO/MMIO_Survival_Guides/README.md

 ## Part 3 - Server

 New to the server?
 Don't worry.
 We provide a [Server User Manual](Document/Server_Manual_User.md) for servers.
-You can contact the server magagers for help if you are still having issues.
+You can contact the server managers for help if you are still having issues.

 ## Part 4 - Thesis